mitodl/micromasters/grades/README.md

 ## How to adjust (curve) proctored exam grades

-Overview: After the last day of proctored exams, we deliver the grades to the course team.
+Overview: After Pearson has delivered to all the proctored exam grades, we share them with the course team.
 It typically takes them a few weeks to adjust the grades and return them to us for upload.

 ### Deliver a preliminary grade report to the course team

 Grades arrive daily from the proctored exam vendor.
 Our Business Intelligence Server (BI) has a report that is updated daily with grades.
-When the exam period is complete, we notify the course team so they can download a copy of the proctored exam grades for analysis when the exam period is complete.
+When the exam period is complete, and all the grades have been delivered, we notify the course team so they can download a copy of the proctored exam grades for analysis.
+We will also ask them to confirm with Pearson that all the grades have been delivered.

 ### Test adjusted grades